Megarhyssa atrata

 Megarhyssa atrata, also known as the black giant ichneumonid wasp, is a species of large ichneumon wasp.
-It is known from North America, where it is found from Quebec, Michigan, Ohio and North and South Carolina to Florida.
+It is known from North America, where it is found from Quebec, Michigan, Ohio, Connecticut, and North and South Carolina to Florida.

 Adults are on wing from May to July.

+Behavior

 The larvae are parasitoids of the larvae of the woodwasp Tremex columba in dead deciduous trees.

+Female M. atrata burrow into wood with their ovipositor while secreting a substance that breaks down the wood.